sematext/docs/docs/integration/opensearch-integration.md

 #### Actions to take

-- Review resource usage metrics and system logs to find any issues contributing to the high percentage of open files
+- Verify and adjust open file limits for OpenSearch processes.
+The default open file limit for most systems is 65,536
+- If the open file limit is approaching the recommended threshold, check unusual merge policies or a large number of very small shards
-- Review OpenSearch cluster configuration settings and consider optimizing resource allocation and file management settings to better handle file usage and prevent excessive file opening
+- A high percentage of open files usually signals a misconfiguration.
+Review OpenSearch cluster configuration settings and consider optimizing resource allocation and file management settings to better handle file usage and prevent excessive file opening

 ### Load average